muftring/iu-netsci/topics/communities.md

 - robustness against resolution limit
 - as well as other good properties
 - tends to perform really nicely

+## Understanding Infomap
+The basic idea of the **infomap** algorithm is to try to encode a random walkers trajectory.

+The random walker's trajectory is recorded as a sequence of encoded words representing the node to node or teleportation traverse of the network.

+When we have string communities, it is better to have a hierarchical representation.
+First we encode the community: the identity (e.g., color).
+Once within a community, then use the codebook for that community as long as it stays within the community.
+There are special codes that represent exit from a community, then you identify the next community being entered.

 # Metrics and Measures
 (Newman, M.E.J.)<br>